HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Media queries are a CSS3 feature that play a fundamental role in responsive web design, as they allow you to specify conditions to apply styling only when the browser and device match certain rules.
 This allows you to create different layouts for the same HTML depending on the viewport size.

-We found that 80.29% of desktop home pages and 82.92% of the mobile ones are using either a `height`, `width`, or `aspect-ratio` CSS feature, meaning that a high percentage of pages have responsive features.
+We found that 80.29% of desktop pages and 82.92% of the mobile ones are using either a `height`, `width`, or `aspect-ratio` CSS feature, meaning that a high percentage of pages have responsive features.
 The most popularly used features can be seen in the table below.

 <figure>
   <table>